brauliobezerra/reference/src/patterns.md

 }
 ```

-binds to `e` the value 1 (not the entire range: the range is a range subpattern).
+binds to `e` the value 1 (not the entire range: the range here is a range subpattern).

 By default, identifier patterns bind a variable to a copy of or move from the
 matched value (depending whether the matched value implements the Copy trait).